OES is back!

-OES is excited to partner with Bethel Presbyterian Church to hold a free concert to benefit Tree of Life Ministries.
-OES is contributing their time and talent, the church is providing the venue, and the church and community corporate sponsors are supplying refreshments.
-This event promises to be fun and will support a worthy cause.
+OES was excited to partner with Bethel Presbyterian Church to hold a free concert to benefit Tree of Life Ministries.
+OES contributed their time and talent, the church provided the venue, and the church and community corporate sponsors are supplying refreshments.
+This event was lots of fun, drew a great crowd, and supported a worthy cause.
 Tree of Life helps those in need in our community with food, lifeskills, shelter, healthcare and relief.

 OES Plays at Benefit Function